ethereum-optimism/superchain-ops/PRESIGNED-PAUSE.md

 We need to keep the PSPs before the upgrade and after the upgrade.

 > [!WARNING]
 > This will require to making some **overrides** in _superchains-ops_ tasks to simulate successfully with the new changes.
+We already had to do this for the PSPs in the [task 017](https://github.com/ethereum-optimism/superchain-ops/blob/main/tasks/eth/017-presigned-pause/PresignPauseFromJson.s.sol)

 This is worth noting, if there is another entity that depends on the PSPs, we need to share these before the upgrade occurs.